 Background

 Railbelt utility rates are going to increase dramatically in the next five years if we do not diversify our generation portfolio.
-This legislation would require the five electric utilities on the Railbelt (the interconnected power grid that stretches from Fairbanks through Anchorage to the Kenai Peninsula) to generate a specified percentage of their electricity from renewable resources according to the following timeline: 25% by December 31, 2027; 55% by December 31, 2035; and 80% by December 31, 2040.
-The bill aims to foster collaboration between the utilities, with penalties possible only if the entire Railbelt region as a whole fails to meet the portfolio standard in any of the three compliance years.
+This legislation would require the five electric utilities on the Railbelt (the interconnected power grid that stretches from Fairbanks through Anchorage to the Kenai Peninsula) to generate an increasing percentage of their electricity from renewable resources.
+The Standard’s aim is to foster collaboration between the utilities, with noncompliance penalties possible only if the entire Railbelt region as a whole fails to meet the portfolio standard in any of the compliance years.
 Twenty nine states and several territories currently have RPS requirements.

 Unfortunately, aspirational goals don’t work.
 In 2010, Alaska set a nonbinding goal to generate 50 percent of the state’s electricity from renewable sources by 2025.
 Since that time, little new renewable generation has been commissioned in the state.
 Overall, Alaska currently obtains approximately 25% of its electricity from renewables.
 That figure is approximately 15% in the Railbelt region.

-That is why, on October 27, 2022, the Renewable Energy Alaska Project (REAP) Board of Directors approved an RPS framework that includes the incremental milestones contained in SB 101 and HBH 121.
+That is why, on October 27, 2022, the Renewable Energy Alaska Project (REAP) Board of Directors approved an RPS framework that includes the incremental milestones contained in prior versions of RPS legislation introduced in the Alaska State Legislature.
 An RPS will be an enforceable standard that the utilities must comply with.

 An RPS will stabilize electric costs, keep precious energy dollars from leaving the state, diversify our economy, and attract new investment.
 Additionally, in February 2022 the National Renewable Energy Laboratory (NREL) completed a study requested by Governor Mike Dunleavy that found five different scenarios in which the Railbelt could achieve 80% renewable generation by 2040 without impacting customer reliability.
 All scenarios take advantage of the region’s current flexible generators and energy storage capabilities.
 Subsequent analysis conducted by Alan Mitchell at Analysis North found that reaching the 80% renewable standard would save billions of dollars in fuel costs over the next two decades.